The Tuning fork

 How to use a tuning fork

-History of the tuning fork
+History of the tuning Fork

 The tuning fork was an innovative discovery, as the fork kept a consistent pitch and wasn’t affected by temperature and humidity, unlike other tuning devices of the day.
-Despite being designed for musical purposes, the tuning fork was soon to be appreciated in the field of science and medicine, with famous physicians using the fork to perform tests on patients such as the Rinne test, which was used to test hearing.
+Despite being designed for musical purposes, the tuning fork was soon to be appreciated in the field of science and medicine, with famous physicians using the fork to perform tests on patients such as the Rinnie Test, which was used to test hearing.
 The tuning fork would continue to grow in popularity around the world with more and more uses getting discovered along the way.